Completing the annual monitoring return 2023

 They should also require students to update case records under appropriate supervision.

-We define ‘high-risk decision making’ as decisions which balance care vs control and rights vs risks.
-They also involve appropriate knowledge, understanding and application of the law in relation to areas such as:
+We define ‘high-risk decision making’ as decisions which balance care against control and rights against risks.
+They also involve appropriate knowledge, understanding and application of the law in relation to areas such as (all of the following):

 - mental health sections